Configuring NAS Libraries

 Click the Finish button to submit the job.

-When the job is completed, you can see the new storage library in the center pane.
+When the job is completed, you can see the new storage library in the Libraries section of the Navigation pane.

 The following chapters in the Oracle Enterprise Manager Ops Center Feature Reference Guide contain more information: